hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/computed-field.rst

      - Name of the table
    * - name
      - true
-     - :ref:`ComputedColumnName <ComputedColumnName>`
+     - :ref:`ComputedFieldName <ComputedFieldName>`
-     - Name of the computed column
+     - Name of the computed field
    * - cascade
      - false
      - Boolean
-     - When set to ``true``, all the dependent items (if any) on this computed columns also dropped
+     - When set to ``true``, all the dependent items (if any) on this computed fields also dropped